 Flea-treatment shampoos are known for drying the skin.

-And it is not advisable to use a human-dandruff shampoo on your pet as some ingredients in these products can be harmful.
+It is not advisable to use a human shampoo or human dandruff shampoo on your pet as some ingredients in these products can be harmful.

 Adding Moisturing Products to Bath